-Time Projection Chambers (TPC's) are used as 3-dimensional tracking detectors in both the Forward Spectrometer (FS) and Mid-Rapidity Spectrometer (MRS).
-The TPC's were designed to achieve an intrinsic position resolution of better than 400 μ m and a two-track resolution better than 15 mm.
-As the TPC's are placed outside magnetic fields, the tracks are straight lines.
-The particle multiplicities in each TPC, including secondary charged particles, are expected to range from 4 to 60 and the particle densities between 0.01 and 0.10 particles/cm2.
+TPCs are used as three-dimensional tracking detectors in both the FS and MRS. The TPCs were designed to achieve an intrinsic position resolution of better than 400 $\mu$ m and a two-track resolution better than 15 mm.
+As the TPCs are placed outside magnetic fields, the tracks are straight lines.
+The particle multiplicities in each TPC, including secondary charged particles, are expected to range from 4 to 60 and the particle densities between 0.01 and 0.10 particles/cm.

-Two TPC's are located in front (T1) and the back (T2) of the D2 magnet in the Forward Spectrometer and the other two in front (TPM1) and behind (TPM2) the D5 magnet in the Mid-Rapidity Spectrometer (see Figure 2).
+Two TPCs are located in front (T1) and the back (T2) of the D2 magnet in the FS and the other two in front (TPM1) and behind (TPM2) the D5 magnet in the MRS (see Fig. 2).

-The geometry of each of the 4 TPCs is adapted to its location.
+The geometry of each of the four TPCs is adapted to its location.
 Table 2 summarizes the dimensions and other characteristics of those individual TPCs.
 T2 is built with two active volumes separated by a 5 cm spacing in a single field cage.
 The two readout planes each hold 8 pad rows separated by a 12.5 mm ground bus.
 Not all pad rows are instrumented in T1, T2, and TPM2, partly due to a desire to have one readout board per TPC, but also because track densities are such that sufficiently accurate measurements can be obtained with fewer instrumented rows.